-To provide a continuum of professional education and training in support of Surface Navy requirements that prepares officers and enlisted engineers to serve at sea.
+To provide a continuum of professional education and training that prepares Officers, enlisted Engineers, and Quartermasters to serve at sea.

-A continuously improving, value-based, center of excellence properly resourced and future-focused where officers sharpen leadership and professional skills, while developing the necessary perspective to succeed at every level of the Surface Navy, culminating in Command at Sea.
+A continuously improving, value-based, center of excellence properly resourced and future-focused where students expand and deepen their level of knowledge and grow their experience base in each encounter with the SWOSCOLCOM training continuum.
+Additionally, Officers and senior enlisted leaders will sharpen leadership, management and professional skills.
+Students will develop the necessary perspective to succeed at every level of the Surface Navy, culminating – for Officers – in Command at Sea.

 N72 – Fleet Training

 N72 provides a continuum of professional education in navigation, seamanship, shiphandling theory and practical application to perspective Commanding Officers, Executive Officers, Department Heads, Navigators; Division Officers; Littoral Combat Ship Officer of the Deck (OOD) and Junior and Officer of the Deck (JOOD) and fosters international cooperation by providing a continuum of professional education to our international partners.
-N72 is responsible for the curriculum development and delivery of the Basic Division Officer course, Advanced Shiphandling and Tactics course, Intermediate and Advanced Shiphandling courses, Navigators course, Bridge Resource Management course, VMS Operators course, LCS OOD and JOOD courses, Int'l CICWO, Int'l JMTD, Int'l Division Officer and Int'l Department Head courses.
+N72 is responbile for the curriculum development and delivery of the Basic Division Officer course, Advanced Division Officer course, Intermediate and Advanced Shiphandling courses, Navigators course, Bridge Resource Management course, VMS Operators course, LCS OOD and JOOD courses, Int'l CICWO, Int'l JMTD, Int'l Division Officer and Int'l Department Head courses.

 N73 – Maritime Warfare